jacobmichels/course-sense-stub/README.md

 # course-sense-stub

-I am removing course sense.
-At it's endpoint, i'm going to serve this app.
-It will tell users course sense is no longer active.
+Course Sense is no more.
+From now on, at it's [endpoint](https://course-sense-go-gwksazschq-ue.a.run.app) I'll serve this app.
+It alerts users course sense is no longer active.